Yacht Club Terrace

 No analysis available

-Wood-frame construction is strongly supported by the MLS pattern, with 17 of 20 recent listings marked WOOFRA.
-The public remarks do not explicitly say 'wood frame,' but the breadth of consistent MLS reporting across many agents makes this a high-confidence building feature.
-This looks like a stable project-level construction type rather than a one-off entry.
+Wood-frame construction is strongly supported by the MLS pattern: 17 of 20 recent listings use WOOFRA.
+The public remarks do not explicitly mention construction type, but there is no conflicting evidence, so this appears to be a reliable building feature.

 Half of the 20 MLS listings explicitly check the above-ground construction box, and none describe basements, underground structures, or podium-style concrete bases.
 The project is repeatedly characterized as a hillside, walk-up townhome complex with ground-level courtyards and lanais, which aligns with above-ground building practices.
 While agent checkbox use is somewhat inconsistent, the combination of MLS data and descriptive context supports above-ground construction as likely for this building.